openfaas/openfaas.github.io/_posts/2019-04-17-kafka-connector.md

 We could publish their data on a topic such as: `customer-signup`.
 With an event-driven approach using OpenFaaS and the kafka-connector we can now broadcast a message on the `customer-signup` topic and then process it in a number of ways by using different functions.
 I.e. to check their credit score, update a lead in SalesForce and or even schedule a welcome pack in the post.
 So at any time you can extend the workflow of tasks for a `customer-signup` message by just defining a new function and giving it an annotation of `topic: customer-signup`.

-Now that I've shown you how to connect to Kafka and explored a real-world use-case, it's over to you to try it out and let us know what you think through the [Slack community](https://docs.openfaas.com/community) or [Twitter](https://twitter.com/openfaas).
+Now that I've shown you how to connect to Kafka and explored a real-world use-case, it's over to you to try it.

+You can use your existing OpenFaaS PRO license, or apply for a 14-day trial: [Find out more](https://openfaas.com/support/)

 ## Going further